bookishgirl/futureDocs/template.md

 # Filling in the new Project Card

-1. Give your project a name and add the workflow step in parentheses after your project name to indicate which step it will begin on (like Origination but maybe in some cases not).
+1. Give your project a name and add the workflow step in parentheses after your project name to indicate which step it will begin on (likely [Origination](dcworkflow#Origination) but maybe in some cases not).
 2. In the Description section, please add the following information:
     1. Desired outcome for the project
     2. An approximate number of objects and type of object